emojidao/double-demo/README.md

 # Simple guide for interacting with doNFT
 what is doNFT ?
-- doNFT is a extension of ERC721
+- doNFT is an extension of ERC721
 - doNFT has a list of duration
 - a duration contains start time and end time，indicates that the owner of doNFT has the right to use this period of time